10 Simple Ways to Kick-Start the New Year

 5. Clean the Refrigerator and Raid the Pantry

 This is probably one of the most dreaded chores, but there is something so wonderful and satisfying about a clean refrigerator.
 This is also the perfect time to throw away any expired leftovers or other food you didn’t want to eat.
 Organize your canned and boxed goods, and maybe set a few things aside for donation.
 Put some music on, and sing and dance while you work.

-Here's a fun tip: to keep your refrigerator shelves clean, put a sheet of Glade press and seal on each one.
+Here's a fun tip: To keep your refrigerator shelves clean, put a sheet of Glade Press'n Seal on each one.
 This way, if something leaks or spills, all you have to do is pull the sheet and replace it.
 This is a time saver!

 6. Clean Your Car

 We spend a lot of time in our vehicles.
 As a result, they can get pretty messy, especially in the wintertime.
 Start your year fresh with a clean car.